Ephesians 4:25-32: Speak the Truth in Love

 Paul warns against allowing anger to fester or lead to sin.
 Unresolved anger creates fertile ground for bitterness, resentment, and division—all of which the devil can exploit.
 Instead, believers are called to address conflicts quickly and seek reconciliation.
 This doesn’t mean ignoring or suppressing anger but processing it in a way that leads to resolution and peace.

 The instruction to not let the sun go down on our anger underscores the urgency of reconciliation.
 Holding onto anger harms not only our relationships but also our own spiritual well-being.
-As followers of Christ, we are called to be peacemakers, reflecting God’s desire for unity and harmony in His body.
+As followers of Christ, we are called to be peacemakers, reflecting God’s desire for unity and harmony in his body.

 Paul continues by addressing the power of our words: “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear” (Ephesians 4:29, ESV).
 Our words have immense power—they can build up or tear down, encourage or discourage, bring life or bring death.
 As Christians, we are called to use our words to reflect God’s love and grace.